-In Session 2, 2020 we return to on campus teaching for small group classes such as tutorials and seminars, but students will have the choice of an online option for those unable to return or who choose to continue their studies online.
-Advice has been provided for teaching on-campus in a socially distanced classroom and in laboratory spaces.
+Many teachers face the return to on campus teaching for small group classes such as tutorials and seminars.
+However students will have the choice of an online option for those unable to return or who choose to continue their studies online.
+Advice has previously been provided for teaching on-campus in a socially distanced classroom and in laboratory spaces.

 This has prompted us to provide a set of recommendations and guidance for a those who find themselves having to be in two places at once using a blended synchronous teaching approach (i.e. online students participating in an on-campus session remotely).
 This concept has also been labeled “HyFlex” (Hybrid flexible) and even “Zoomflex” by others.
 The aim is to outline what is achievable whilst providing a good learning experience for on-campus and online students.

 Before we get started – a word of caution: Before jumping in boots and all – it is unlikely a solo novice teacher will be able to deliver a satisfactory student experience in a blended synchronous environment by going in “cold”.
-Preparation is critical, seeking advice from more experienced colleagues, testing the technology, team teaching and keeping interactive components discrete are good ways to minimise problems.
+Like everything, practice makes perfect!
+Preparation is critical, seeking advice from more experienced colleagues, testing the technology, team teaching as you begin (if you can) and keeping interactive components discrete are good ways to minimise problems.

 Tips for blended synchronous teaching: